 360 degree video production by SWL.TV

-South West London TV is proud to be one of the first adopters world-wide of professional grade (8K) 360 degree camera technology and will be offering local businesses, events organisers, and performers the ability to share 360 videos on Facebook and YouTube in ways previously unheard of.
-If you’re not already familiar with 360 degree video, we’ve included some (relatively low quality) examples in the next section to give you an idea of what’s possible already using lesser cameras.
-We hope to have some mind-blowing examples of our own very soon!
+South West London TV is proud to be one of the first adopters world-wide of professional grade (8K) 360 degree camera technology and will be offering local businesses, performers, and events organisers and venues the ability to share 360 videos on Facebook and YouTube in ways previously unheard of.
+If you’re not already familiar with 360 degree video, we’ve included some examples below to give you an idea of what’s possible.
+You can watch these examples using the YouTube app on your phone and move the phone around to change the view, or watch using Virtual Reality goggles, or on a regular computer screen by clicking on the video and dragging it left/right/up/down to change the view:

 Most professional grade cameras including ours use six or more integrated lenses to record a scene simultaneously from all different directions, which means that after a little digital wizardry (“stitching”), viewers can freely move the virtual camera around when watching the footage after the event.
 This puts viewers right in the center of the action and gives them an amazing immersive experience as if they were actually there in the thick of things!

-360 degree photography has been around for some years – for example Google Street View but despite marketeers describing these offerings as 360 degree video, they’re not really “videos” at all, just a collection of photos cleverly stuck together, with no sound and no movement in the images themselves.
-True 360 degree video captures action and sound as it happens, and you can edit it after the event to tell a story rather than simply “scanning” a static scene.
+360 degree photography has been around for some years – for example Google Street View but despite marketeers describing these offerings as 360 degree video, they’re so much “videos” as simple photos cleverly stuck together, with no sound and no movement in the images themselves.
+True 360 degree video captures action and sound, and you can edit it after the event to tell a story rather than simply “scanning” a static scene.

 Examples of 360 video footage